keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 Spring Semester:
 * Global Missions Week
    * Typically, the second week in February.
 All staff in the CGCS are expected to contribute.
 You will need to be present at all events and meetings about Global Missions Week.
+   * You are also able to pick up any planning tasks if you so desire.
 * Go Conference
    * A conference that is geared toward aiding students in discovering their calling and ministry.
 Attendance at this conference is not required, but it is helpful.
    * This conference is typically held the weekend before Global Missions Week.
 * Commissioning Chapel
    * This is one of the last chapel services during the spring semester.
 This chapel celebrates sending at Southeastern and highlights students being sent.
 This is typically graduating students.
    * We have also begun to highlight the number of students currently serving overseas as well.
 * In the spring semester, around the beginning of February, you will need to request graduation data and new student data from the IT department.

 Summer Semester:
 * No major events.
 The goal is to get caught up and prepared for the fall semester.